Adaptive generative moment matching networks for improved learning of dependence structures: A synthetic data example: Dependence implied by S P 500 constituents

-With a sample of size $\ntrn = 7815$ from the true model (so the same sample size as the original data), we train GMMNs and AGMMNs for a maximum number of epochs $\mepo = 500$, and compare their MC ($\muGMMNMC$, $\muAGMMNMC$) and RQMC ($\muGMMNRQMC$, $\muAGMMNRQMC$) estimators for two of the objective functions $\Psi$ previously considered in Section~\ref{sec:rqmc}, namely the expected shortfall based on $\Psi_1$ as in~\eqref{eq:es99} and the expected payoff of a basket call option based on $\Psi_3$ as in~\eqref{eq:bc}.
+With a sample of size $\ntrn = 7815$ from the true fitted $t$ copula model (the same sample size as the original data), we train GMMNs and AGMMNs in mini-batches of size $\nbat = 2000$ and compare their MC ($\muGMMNMC$, $\muAGMMNMC$) and RQMC ($\muGMMNRQMC$, $\muAGMMNRQMC$) estimators of two of the three quantities $\mu$ considered in Section~\ref{sec:rqmc}, namely the expected shortfall as in~\eqref{eq:es99} ($l=1$) and the expected payoff of a basket call option as in~\eqref{eq:bc} ($l=3$).
 For expected shortfall, the margins of $\bm{X} = (X_1, \dots, X_d)$ are now the fitted standardized $t$ distributions obtained from the aforementioned deGARCHing.
 Trained GMMNs and AGMMNs are then used as models of the dependence structure of $\bm{X}$.
-For the expected payoff of the basked call option, and in alignment with the real data, we take $S_{t,j}$ for $t=0$ to be the adjusted closing price of the $j$th constituent on 2015-12-31, and estimate $\sigma_j$ by the sample standard deviation $\hat{s}_j$ of the log-returns of the $j$th constituent over the time period 2014-01-01 to 2015-12-31.
+For the expected payoff of the basket call option, and in alignment with the real data, we take $S_{t,j}$ for $t=0$ to be the adjusted closing price of the $j$th constituent on 2015-12-31, and estimate $\sigma_j$ by the SSD $\hat{s}_j$ of the log-returns of the $j$th constituent over the time period 2014-01-01 to 2015-12-31.
 We thus have the margins $S_{T,j}\sim\LN(\log(S_{t,j}) + (r - \hat{s}_j^2/2)(T - t), \hat{s}_j^2(T - t))$ and the dependence of $(S_{T,1},\dots,S_{T,d})$ is modeled by GMMNs and AGMMNs.
 Furthermore, we choose $T=1$ and $r=0.01$ as in Section~\ref{sec:rqmc}, and the strike price $K$ is chosen 0.5\% higher than the average of all stock prices at $t=0$.

 We first assess the fit of the trained GMMNs and AGMMNs.
-The top left plot of Figure~\ref{fig:sim1} displays boxplots of $B = 500$ realizations of the validation MMD computed with respect to a GMMN pseudo-random sample (label ``GMMN PRS''), a GMMN quasi-random sample (label ``GMMN QRS''), an AGMMN pseudo-random sample (label ``AGMMN PRS''), an AGMMN quasi-random sample (label ``AGMMN QRS'') and a sample from the true underlying fitted $t$ copula (label ``True PRS'').
+The top left plot of Figure~\ref{fig:sim1} displays boxplots of $N = 500$ realizations of the validation MMD~\eqref{eq:MMD} based on $\hval$ in~\eqref{eq:hval}, computed with respect to a GMMN pseudo-random sample (labeled ``GMMN PRS''), a GMMN quasi-random sample (labeled ``GMMN QRS''), an AGMMN pseudo-random sample (labeled ``AGMMN PRS''), an AGMMN quasi-random sample (labeled ``AGMMN QRS'') and a sample from the true underlying fitted $t$ copula (labeled ``True PRS'').